lambda-feedback/user-documentation/docs/teacher/guides/lexdown.md

-# The lexdown editor
+# The content editor

-The lexdown is widely used in Lambda Feedback.
+The content editor is widely used in Lambda Feedback.
 It accepts:

 - standard [markdown](https://www.markdownguide.org/basic-syntax/)
 - [$\LaTeX$](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) (delimited by $ and limited to [KaTeX](https://www.katex.org) functionality)
 - images (paste or drag and drop)
 - videos (paste a URL)

-The lexdown editor is an adapted version of lexical to use markdown-first, and incorporate features including drag-and-drop images, embedded videos and autio, and switch to raw markdown.
+The content editor is an adapted version of lexical to use markdown-first, and incorporate features including drag-and-drop images, embedded videos and audio, and switch to raw markdown.

-## Common needs in Lexdown
+## Common needs in the content editor

 Here's a walkthrough to create some basic content: